Magdalene with the Smoking Flame: Variant compositions

-There are two other works on the same theme by de La Tour.
+There are at least two other paintings by de La Tour with variant compositions of the Penitent Magdalene seen by candlelight.

 Magdalene at the Mirror (National Gallery of Art) is an oil on-canvas painting created circa 1635–1640.
 This version is known to be the original painting out of the Magdalene series.
 In Magdalene at the Mirror, Magdalene is shown in profile view sitting in front of the mirror, candle, and skull.
 The skull is on top of the Bible on the desk and the candle is covered by the skull.
 The viewer can only observe the top of the slightly shown candle and the light illuminating around it.
 The mirror shows the side of the skulls face yet the skull has its back towards the mirror.
 The mirror symbolizes vanity while the skull is a metaphor of mortality.
 The candlelight most likely stands for spiritual enlightenment.
 Martha with Magdalene at the Mirror was also painted by Caravaggio during the 16th century.

 Magdalene with Two Flames (Metropolitan Museum of Art, New York) is an oil-on-canvas painting created between 1625 and 1650.
 The exact date is unknown.
 The skull is placed on Magdalene's lap with her hands clasped over the head.
 The candle is brightly lit and is reflected within the mirror.
 The light from the candle illuminates throughout the room and on the wall where we see Magdalene's shadow.

 In popular culture

-The painting appears in The Little Mermaid (1989) as one of Ariel's many human artefacts in her secret grotto.
+The painting appears in the film The Little Mermaid as one of Ariel's many human artefacts in her secret grotto.
 Ariel touches the flame in the painting as she sings about wondering what a fire is and why it burns.
 This painting also appears in the book Museum ABC as one of the paintings in the L page.